codingclown/auroramax360/README.md

 <img width="852" alt="screen shot 2017-03-04 at 8 04 34 pm" src="https://cloud.githubusercontent.com/assets/3287519/23583566/d594b41e-0115-11e7-8381-bb6331501386.png">

 ## Camera system
-Location: Yellowknife, N.W.T.
+The videos are mp4 1920x1080 30 fps for time compression of 300 seconds of recorded time per second of video.
+About 4 minutes per evening.
 Longitude: 114°21'W
 Latitude: 62°26'N
-Main camera: Colour all-sky imager
 Lens: 180° fisheye
 ISO: 500
 Aperture: 2.8
 Exposure time: 5 seconds
 Exposure frequency: 6/minute

-## File format
-mp4 1920x1080 30 fps for time compression of 300 seconds of recorded time per second of video.
-About 4 minutes per evening.
+# Conversion Procedure
+The conversion is not perfect but does work.
+Overall the qualifty is not high since the image area actually converted to immersive 360 is `1080*1080px`

 ## Download
 Most recent night's HD video: